-Undergraduate programs offered by the Graham School of Management include a Bachelor of Business Administration (BBA) with concentrations in accounting, digital marketing, hospitality management and management; business minors in business administration, digital marketing, finance, hospitality management, and management.
-The Graham School of Management also offers a Bachelor of Business Administration Fast-Track degree, with a finance concentration as well.
-This is an accelerated, transfer degree program that was designed with the adult student in mind.
+Undergraduate programs offered by the Graham School of Management include a Bachelor of Business Administration (BBA) with concentrations in accounting, digital marketing, finance, hospitality management and management; business minors in business administration, digital marketing, finance, hospitality management, and management.
+The Graham School of Management also offers a Bachelor of Business Administration Fast-Track degree which is an accelerated degree program.

 Study Abroad and Exchange Programs